chameleon505/k-nearest-neighbor/README.md

 # k-nearest-neighbor
-This repository contains an implementation and visualisation of the K-Nearest-Neighbor algorithm
+This repository contains an implementation and visualisation of the k-Nearest-Neighbor algorithm

 ## Features